iiijjjii/zsw.ca/questions.md

 <br>
 #### What is your work ethic like?<a id="work-ethic"></a>
-It's tempting to say "super work ethic, self starter, willingness to go above and beyond" but does that really add anything?
+It's tempting to reply "super work ethic, self starter, willingness to go above and beyond" but does that really say anything?
 Most everyone says that about anything work related, and it can mean different things to different people.